mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 # Act 2: Do not get arrested challenge 2020

-In this act, I, your well-meaning but ultimately clumsy protagonist, attempt to do the following things:
+>In this act, I, your well-meaning but ultimately clumsy protagonist, attempt to do the following things:

 - ⬜ figure out whether i have done a crime
 - ⬜ notify someone (tony abbott?) that this happened
 - ⬜ get permission to publish this here blog post
 - ⬜ tell qantas about the security issue so they can fix it

-Spoilers: This takes almost six months.
+>Spoilers: This takes almost six months.

 ----

+#### Let's skip the boring bits
 I contacted a _lot_ of people about this.
 If my calculations are correct[^calculations], I called at least 30 phone numbers.
 Eventually I started keeping track of who I talked to in a note I now refer to as "the hashtag struggle".

 I'm gonna skip a considerable volume of tedious and ultimately unsatisfying telephony, because it's been a long day of scrolling already, and you need to save your strength.